powerhousepro69/videoinfox/readme.md

 <br />

-#### This update added: &nbsp; Error Reporting for Play Clipboard and Play Directory.
+#### This update added: &nbsp; Home Help edit.

-Fix: If a User Set List was deleted outside of Videoinfox, It would still display as a Set User List.
+I fixed the below many updates ago and forgot to update it in help.

-Complete details located in: &nbsp; Settings (set) \>\>\> Version History
+Last Download will work with Play Clipboard, Download Default and Download Choose.